 A Project Details Date of report ing:

-1. Name of project stretch a nd link
+1. Name of project stretch and link no.

-no.

-2. Name and address of the
+2. Name and address of the Contractor

-Contractor

-3. Contract date and duration n
+3. Contract date and duration on

-٥.

-4 G() C 1 () C (1

 4. Status of completion of the ne project

-В Site Details .
+В Site Details

 1. Place Name Landmark

-2. Name of Panchayath / Revenue
+2. Name of Panchayath / Municipality Revenue Village

-Municipality Village

-m 1 1 D:

 3. Taluk District

-4. Nearest Chainage (km) location LHS/ RHS
+4. Nearest Chainage (km) of the project road location w.r.t. project road LHS/ RHS

-4. of the project road w.r.t.
-Lns/ kns

-or the project road project road

-5. Area of site Current
+5. Area of site Current land use

-land use

-6. Ownership of the land Owned / leased Survey no
+6. Ownership of the land Owned / leased Survey no.

-0. Ownership of the fand Owned / Teased Survey no.

-7. If leased / rented, name,

-, . address and contact

-details of owner
+7. If leased / rented, name, address and contact details of owner

-8. Distance from any majo or settlement or village
+8. Distance from any majo or settlem ent or village

-9. Distance from any major surface water course
+9. Distance from any major or body surface water course

-or body

-10. Distance from ecologica lly sensitive areas
+10. Distance from ecologically sensitive areas

-10. , 5511511110 410415

-11. Distance from the Project et road
+11. Distance from the Project road

-12. Width and type (paved o r unpaved) of access
+12. Width and type (paved or road r unpave d) of access

-road r , 2- 22-23

-13. No of tr ees with girth> 0.3m 14.
-No of tr ees to be cut 15.
-Is top so oil conservation required (Yes/ No) (a) Location map (b) Layout plan List o of (c) Photographs of the site sures: (d) List of machinery, equipments and vehicles to be used (e) List of schools and hospitals with in 200 mts distance from the boundary of the camp C. Submission Details Submitted by (Environment & Safety Engineer of Contractor) Approved / Rejected by (Environmental Officer of CSC) Detail Detail Signa s ture & (Environment & Safety Engineer of Signa date Name s ture & (Environment & Safety Engineer of Signa date Name ture & (Environment & Safety Engineer of Contractor) Signa date Name ture & (Environment & Safety Engineer of Contractor) Signa date Name ture & (Environment & Safety Engineer of Contractor)
+13. No of trees with girth> 0).3m

+14. No of tr ees to be cut

+15. Is top so oil conservation required (Yes/ No)

+(a) Location map

+(b) Layout plan

+List o of (c) Photographs of the site

+enclo sures: (d) List of machinery, equipments and vehicles to be used

+(e) List of schools and hospitals with in 200 mts distance from the boundary of the camp

+C. Sub Detail omission s Submitted by (Environment & Safety Engineer of Contractor) Approved / Rejected by (Environmental Officer of CSC)

+Signa date ture & GOLD WEST

+Name ;

+Desig nation

+Rema rks by IE

 Note: Contractor has to fill and submit this format to the CSC upon identification of each construction camp site.
 Subsequently, the EO of CSC has to visit the site and approve / reject the site with reasons.
-The EO of CSC has to give a copy of this format to the contractor after his approval / rejection with remarks.
+The EO of CSC has to give a copy of this format to the Contractor after his approval / rejection with remarks.
 On approval of a site, the Contractor has to prepare the Management and Redevelopment Plan for this site as per the Guidelines given in EMP and submit to CSC for approval.